 - Executed before the parties get married – This rule goes to the heart of a prenuptial agreement specifically, the suffix “pre”.
 If the parties enter into an agreement while they are already married then there is a whole different series of laws that apply and the agreement would not truly be a prenuptial agreement, because the parties are already married.

 - Fully disclose their assets and liabilities – Both partners are required to disclose all of their assets as well as their liabilities before they execute an effective and valid prenuptial agreement.

 - Be reviewed by independent attorneys – It is important that if the parties are truly going to evaluate their assets and liabilities that they need to have an independent attorney review the prenuptial agreement.
 It is unethical for a lawyer to review a prenuptial agreement for both spouses.

 - Entered into voluntarily – It is essential to an effective prenuptial agreement that the parties enter into the agreement voluntarily.
 If the agreement is not mutually agreed upon, then it can be set aside in court.

 In addition, there are events and situations which cannot be reduced in a prenuptial agreement such as provisions that limit child support rights.
 While the above requirements if not met may be the basis of setting aside the entire prenuptial agreement, provisions that are against public policy or limit child support may not be enforceable, however, may leave other parts of the prenuptial agreement in full force and effect.

-Have Questions and Want to Speak With an Arlington, Texas Prenuptial Agreement Lawyer?
+Have Questions and Want to Speak With an Arlington, TX Prenuptial Agreement Lawyer?

 To set up a free legal consultation about drafting, enforcing, or modifying a prenuptial agreement, call the Queenan Law Firm at (817) 476-1797.
 With more than 20 years of legal experience successfully representing clients throughout Texas, our attorneys are always eager to put our knowledge and skill to work for you.